arober39/myfitnesspal_diary_entries/README.md

 ```

 ## Store Results in JSON File
-### First, create two separate json files
+1. First, create two separate json files
-### "macros_calories_overall.json" - to store total calories and macros for the day
+- "macros_calories_overall.json" - to store total calories and macros for the day
-### "meals_macros_calories.json" - to store calories and macros for each meal of that day
+- "meals_macros_calories.json" - to store calories and macros for each meal of that day

-### Uncomment function calls in both output functions to send nutrition data to two seperate JSON files
+2. Uncomment function calls in both output functions to send nutrition data to two seperate JSON files

-### Quick note, remove last comma in json file and wrap entire output in braces to denote list of objects
+Quick note: remove last comma in json file and wrap entire output in braces to denote list of objects

 ```
 def total_daily_macros_and_calories_output(date, daily_totals_dict):